The History of GFC

 As with many fundraising efforts, the TOCC experienced its own successes and challenges.
 At a particularly critical point when the camp’s future was in limbo, a future camper approached her father Ed Greene, our namesake, who donated funds and saw that this dream would come to fruition.
 Ed went on to become the first Camp Committee Chairman as well as the President of the Southwest Council and a member of the UAHC Board of Directors.

 With plans in hand and donations secured, 100 acres of land was purchased on Smith Lane from the Smith family.
 GFC was engineered by William Johnson from Waco at a cost of almost one million dollars.
 In 1976, GFC opened just in time for a second session with just under 50 children.
 The first director was Rabbi Solomon Kahn Kaplan who was the UAHC Regional Director and influence behind Jacobs and Greene.
 By its second year in 1977, there were 70 campers and by 1978, GFC grew to 148 campers, a 100% increase.
 Rabbi Jake (Lawrence Jackofsky) was the second director in 1978 and left to become the next UAHC Regional Director.
-Then in 1979, the reins were turned over to Loui Dobin who continues to be the guiding force at GFC.
+Then in 1979, the reins were turned over to Loui Dobin who continued to be the guiding force at GFC until 2019.
+Rabbi Erin Mason currently serves as the Camp Director.

 By 1981, GFC was debt free and it was time to expand.
 The next fundraising effort in the late 1980’s resulted in the Marlene Levy Wood Water Sports Facility and the Costa Activities Center.
 In the 1990’s, GFC was able to purchase an additional 33 acres of land to expand on one side and an additional 20 acres on the other.
 In 1998, the Miller Dining Hall was built and the Miller family donated over 12 acres that provided additional access.
 GFC now had in excess of 160 acres of land.
 During this time, the Plotkin Health Care Center and the first housing wing of the Rosenthal Faculty Center were completed in addition to many other projects which can be found on the Master Facilities Plan.